Indra

-Indra is the most referred deity in the Rigveda.
-He is celebrated for his powers, and as the one who killed the great evil (a malevolent type of asura) named Vritra, who obstructed human prosperity and happiness.
-Indra destroys Vritra and his "deceiving forces", and thereby brings rains and sunshine as the saviour of mankind.
-He is also an important deity worshipped by the Kalash people, indicating his prominence in ancient Hinduism.
+Indra is the most frequently mentioned deity in the Rigveda.
+He is celebrated for his powers based on his status as a god of order, and as the one who killed the great evil, an asura named Vritra, who obstructed human prosperity and happiness.
+Indra destroys Vritra and his "deceiving forces", and thereby brings rain and sunshine as the saviour of mankind.

 Indra's significance diminishes in the post-Vedic Indian literature, but he still plays an important role in various mythological events.
-He is depicted as a powerful hero, and is known for having sexual relations with sage Gautama's wife, Ahalyā.
+He is depicted as a powerful hero.

 According to the Vishnu Purana, Indra is the title borne by the king of the gods, which changes every Manvantara – a cyclic period of time in Hindu cosmology.
 Each Manvantara has its own Indra and the Indra of the current Manvantara is called Purandhara.